mkrn/atlas/README.md

 A default robots.txt can be found at `/layouts/robots.txt` which is configured to disallow crawlers when the `HUGO_ENV` environment variable is **not** set to `"production"`.

+The default behaviour is to disallow search engines on "branch" deployments.
+If you're using split testing, you will need to modify the default robots.txt template to ensure your branch deployments can be indexed.

 ## Headers

 Headers can be configured within `/layouts/index.headers`, which is then built to `/public/_headers`.